 The purpose of this table is to help calculate the expenses associated with financial leases and to determine the present assets and liabilities for the leased items.
 Include those items for which the farmer originally had an obligation to make specific payment for more than one year.
-Do not include rented items such as hourly machine rental.
+Do not include items such as: machines rented per hour or day; buildings, equipment and, cattle rented from a family member; payments on purchase contracts.

 The total yearly expense is calculated by multiplying the amount of each payment times the number of payments for the year.
 The total yearly expenses for each item are added to get the total expense for cattle, equipment, and structures.
-The totals are entered under expenses on page 11.
+The totals must be entered under expenses on page 11.
 The total expense for cattle is entered under cattle lease; the total expense for equipment is entered under machine hire, rent and lease; and the total expense for structures is entered under real estate rent/lease.